-Hosting a fundraiser is a great way to become an active participant in the fight against cancer with MD Anderson.
+Fundraising for MD Anderson is a great way to become an active participant in making a difference in the outcomes of patients everywhere.

-There are two ways to help us raise money:
+Here are ways to help us raise money:

 Sarah Kettles, originally from Mansfield, Texas, lives in the San Francisco Bay area.
 She's a 2013 alumna of Texas 4000, a program that cultivates University of Texas student leaders in the fight against cancer through a 4,000-mile bike ride from Austin to Anchorage, Alaska.